RALLY AGAINST PARKINSON’S

 When Can You Start?

-Rock Steady Boxing classes are held several times a week at Forest Hill Health + Fitness.
-Call 410-893-4153 to check days and times.
+Rock Steady Boxing classes are held several times a week.
+Check out our Classes tab for up-to-date information on class schedules and locations.
 For care partners and family members, RAP is always looking for volunteers to help throughout the year, but especially with big events.
 Click here to learn more.
 Come join us in the Rally Against Parkinson’s.

 It has been proven that exercise helps to diminish Parkinson’s symptoms.

 Boxing is just one of the exercises that can target specific Parkinson’s challenge areas.
 Other activities like dance, swimming and cycling are also workouts that are intense and work the entire body.